nguyensjsu/sp21-172-team-d/Journals/George/George.md

 ## Week #4 Status Report

 * This week I continued working on the Cashier's app.
-I changed the UI in the home scrreen to use the starbucks image as a hyperlink instead of using text to move to the next view.
-I also modified the ingrediesnts selection page to look more neat.
+I changed the UI in the home screen and use the starbucks image as a hyperlink instead of using text to move to the next view.
+I also modified the customize drink page to look more neat.
 This week, I fixed the UI to fit in a square/rectangular screen like the ones cashiers use.
 I'm also currently working on handling insufficient funds on the cards used by client.

-* Our group met this week to make sure all our parts will be ready for us to submit and look if we are missing anything.
+* Our group met this week to make sure all our parts are on track and will be ready for us to submit and also look if we are missing anything.

 * Updated Cashier's app UI: